Edthechamp/CustomRemote/README.md

-# CustomRemote
+# MQTT-Linux-controller
-MQTT based virtual remote, to control my linux entertainment system with my android phone
+building a linux entertainment system from an old laptop, so decided to make a custom MQTT based virtual remote for it.
+In the future might add MagicMirror like dashboards